curl/everything-curl/usingcurl-downloads.md

 content—the data—that the server delivers.
 A browser gets data and it activates different parsers depending on what kind of content it thinks it gets.
-For example, if the data is HTML it will parse it to display a web page and possibly download other sub resources such as images, Javascript and CSS files.
+For example, if the data is HTML it will parse it to display a web page and possibly download other sub resources such as images, JavaScript and CSS files.
 When curl downloads a HTML it will just get that single HTML resource, even if it, when parsed by a browser, would trigger a whole busload of more downloads.
 If you want curl to download any sub-resources as well, you need to